teacher and education professional performer composer

 clinician and adjudicator professional memberships professional

-Ms. Sallee is available for 3-hr. promotional and pedagogical workshops including:
+Mrs. Sallee is available for 3-hr. promotional and pedagogical workshops including:

 Wheeeere's the Beat?